stefanreuther/accidental-build/README.md

 * description language is Perl, so no need to learn new whacky syntax

-* generates very efficient, non-recursive Makefile: you can disable Make's builtin rules (GNU make: `-r`) to reduce the number of files it looks at (one of the advantages claimed by ninja)
+* generates very efficient, non-recursive Makefile